jameschapman19/cca_zoo/docs/joss/paper.md

 ---
-title: 'cca-zoo: a python package for implementing models from the canonical correlation analysis family'
+title: cca-zoo: a python package for implementing models from the canonical correlation analysis family tags:
-tags:

 - Python
 - Multiview